meyskens/scaleway-debian-coreos/README.md

 **Why not port the CoreOS source?** *CoreOS doesn't seem to show interest in other architectures.
 Some dependencies even give a warning on compile time.
 Another argument is that their update system also manages the kernel and Scaleway does not support using your own kernel.*

+**Why do you want my API keys?** *We use this to discover other nodes on your account and giving only those IPs access to sensitive ports as etcd.*
 ---

 A project by [Innovate Technologies](https://github.com/Innovate-Technologies/)